barryhughes/event-rocket/readme.txt

 * `[event_rocket_countdown]` embeds the event countdown widget
 * `[event_rocket_venue]` embeds the featured venue widget

+Please note however that if you are not using Events Calendar PRO then any widgets specific to that plugin (such as the countdown and calendar widget) will *not* be available.

 = How can I specify the venue or event ID? =

 Both the countdown and venue widgets need to know which event or venue you are referring to.
 All of the following are